Marco Rubio: After candidacy

 On July 6, Olivia Perez-Cubas, Rubio's Senate campaign spokeswoman, said he would not be attending the Republican National Convention due to planned campaigning on the days the convention was scheduled to take place.

 During the Republican primary campaign in which Rubio and Donald Trump were opponents, Rubio criticized Trump, including, in February 2016, calling Trump a "con artist" and saying that Trump is "wholly unprepared to be president of the United States".
 In June 2016, after Trump became the presumptive GOP nominee, Rubio reaffirmed his February 2016 comments that we must not hand "the nuclear codes of the United States to an erratic individual".
 However, after Trump won the Republican Party's nomination, Rubio endorsed him on July 20, 2016.
 Following the October 7, 2016, Donald Trump Access Hollywood controversy, Rubio wrote that "Donald's comments were vulgar, egregious & impossible to justify.
 No one should ever talk about any woman in those terms, even in private."
 Rubio reaffirmed his support of Trump shortly thereafter.
-Two weeks later, at the annual Calle Orange street festival in downtown Orlando, he was booed off a stage by a mostly Latino crowd over his support for Trump.
+Two weeks later, at the annual Calle Orange street festival in downtown Orlando, he was booed off a stage by a mostly Hispanic crowd over his support for Trump.

+Secretary of State (2025–present)

+Nomination and confirmation

+In November 2024, it was reported that Trump had chosen Rubio as United States secretary of state in his second administration; Trump confirmed this on November 13.
+Unlike many of Trump's other cabinet nominations, Rubio's attracted little controversy.
+He was praised by both Republicans and Democrats.
+Rubio appeared before the Senate Committee on Foreign Relations on January 15, 2025.
+During the hearing, he called China "the most potent and dangerous near-peer adversary this nation has ever faced" and said the Chinese Communist Party had "lied, cheated, hacked, and stolen their way to global superpower status at our expense".

+Trump formally nominated Rubio, among others, on January 20, 2025, as one of his first acts as president.
+The Senate Committee on Foreign Relations unanimously approved his nomination and the Senate confirmed him a few hours later by a vote of 99 to 0.